- Solar Panels

-A power inverter is an electronic device that changes direct current (DC) to alternating current (AC).
+An inverter is an electronic device that changes direct current (DC) electricity to alternating current (AC) electricity.

 Inverters are used in many applications including as part of any AC residential or commecial solar power system.
 An inverter converts direct current (DC) power coming from a solar panel or solar array into AC current which can be used to power loads that run on alternating current electricity.
 They are also used in utility-scale solar power generating plants.